iquitap/Simple_Image_Processing_System/README.md

-A Simple Image Processing System based on qt.
+A Simple Image Processing System based on qt and opencv.